 The Behringer HA4700 Headphone Amplifier allows me to share the headphone signal with up to four people.
 The nice thing is that each of the four people get to adjust the volume level to their own preference.
 Most new podcasters will not need anything more than a simple headphone splitter.
 However, if you are recording with multiple people and you find that you need to have separate audio levels, then I highly suggest this piece of equipment.

-Another benefit of having the broadcast host is that there are times when I will want to interview someone who is not tech savvy enough to figure out Skype.
-When I ordered this gear, using Skype to dial out to someone on a telephone was not as reliable as it is today.
+Another benefit of having the broadcast host was that there were times when I wanted to interview someone who is not tech savvy enough to figure out Skype.
 The Broadcast Host made it possible for me to simply have my guest call my studio line or for me to dial them directly from my studio and record the call this way.

 The Behringer MDX-4600 is the only piece of equipment that I did not put to immediate use.
 I was immediately overwhelmed by trying to figure out how to set this unit properly.
 As someone who hates to read owner’s manuals, I simply allowed this to sit and gather dust for months.

 When I finally learned how this one piece of equipment could eliminate 100% of the static in the background of my my telephone interviews from the JK Audio Broadcast Host, when my interviewee was not talking, as well as help keep my audio levels from peaking, and make my voice sound a little more “powerful,” I decided I would finally dig in and figure this thing out.

 While there are many other Compressor/Limiter/Gate options out there.
 This is the only one that I’ve taken the time to learn out to set up.
 As a result, many of my clients have chosen to purchase this exact unit just so they can copy wiring setup as well as all my knob and button settings.